-- Schools and school districts must ensure students are covered with the required, valid workplace insurance for placements at standard worksites and follow WorkSafeBC guidelines. - Information for workers is available on the WorkSafeBCCommunicable Disease Prevention webpage, including COVID-19 and communicable disease information for workers. - For current and any new placements, standards in the ministry Work Experience Program Guide must be followed.
+- Schools and school districts must ensure students are covered with the required, valid workplace insurance for placements at standard worksites and follow WorkSafeBC quidelines. - o Information for workers is available on the WorkSafeBC COVID-19 web page, including COVID-19 and communicable disease information for workers. - For current and any new placements, standards in the ministry Work Experience Program

+Guide must be followed.
 (Note: As part of setup and monitoring, worksite visits can now be conducted virtually if needed.) - Schools and school districts will assess and determine if it is safe for their students to continue with existing work placements or to begin new placements, considering Provincial Health Officer and WorkSafeBC guidance regarding COVID-19.
-To ensure awareness and support for placements under these conditions, it is recommended that school districts and schools obtain parent/guardian sign-off for all new and continuing placements during the COVID-19 pandemic. - Students and support workers who accompany special needs students to work sites, life skills course and locations, etc., will adhere to the communicable disease prevention plan of the workplace including wearing PPE if required.
+To ensure awareness and support for placements under these conditions, it is recommended that school districts and schools obtain parent/guardian sign-off for all new and continuing placements during the COVID-19 pandemic. - Students and support workers who accompany special needs students to work sites, life skills course and locations, etc., will adhere to the health and safety guidelines of the workplace including wearing PPE if required.